nielskrijger/node-url-permissions/README.md

     ... which allows read access of published articles of both author `user-1` and `user-2`.

-3. **Privileges**: the privileges allowed on the resource.
-You can either specify these as a comma-separated set of action names, their identifiers or an alias (e.g. `create,read,update,delete`, `crud` or `all` are equivalent).
+3. **Privileges**.
+Privileges specify which operations are allowed on the resource.
+You can either specify these as a comma-separated set of names, a string of identifiers, an alias, or a combination thereof (e.g. `create,read,update,delete`, `crud` and `all` are equivalent).
 Privileges are fully customizable.
-These default are:
+The default are:

     Identifier | Name      | Description
     -----------|-----------|-----------------